Glecaprevir/Pibrentasvir Fixed-dose Combination Treatment for Acute Hepatitis C Virus Infection (PURGE-C)

 Detailed Description

-The study will be conducted in two steps.
-In Step 1, participants will receive four weeks of treatment with G/P for acute HCV infection and then followed 24 weeks post treatment.
-Participants with HCV recurrence (reinfection, suspected relapse or undefined post-treatment viremia) or HCV virologic failure before or at the Step 1 Week 16/SVR12 (sustained virologic response 12 weeks post-treatment) visit may enter Step 2 for re-treatment.
-The remaining participants complete the study at Week 28 of Step 1.
+The study was conducted in two steps.
+In Step 1, participants received four weeks of treatment with G/P for acute HCV infection and were then followed 24 weeks post treatment.
+Participants with HCV recurrence (reinfection, suspected relapse or undefined post-treatment viremia) or HCV virologic failure before or at the Step 1 Week 16 entered Step 2 and were offered HCV re-treatment.
+The remaining participants were followed in Step 1 for a total of 28 weeks.
 The study primary and secondary outcome measures pertain to Step 1.

-In Step 1, study visits are scheduled at study entry, weeks 1 and 2 (on-treatment), week 4 (treatment discontinuation), and weeks 8, 12, 16 and 28 (post-treatment follow-up).
-In Step 2, participants will have study visits during the re-treatment period, where the number of visits depends on the re-treatment, and visits at 12 and 24 weeks post treatment.
-Study visits may include physical examinations, clinical assessments, blood and urine collection, questionnaires, and HCV re-infection prevention counseling.
+In Step 1, study visits were scheduled at study entry, weeks 1 and 2 (on-treatment), week 4 (treatment discontinuation), and weeks 8, 12, 16 and 28 (post-treatment follow-up).
+In Step 2, participants had study visits during the re-treatment period, where the number of visits depended on the re-treatment regimen, and at weeks 12 and 24 post treatment.
+Study visits included physical examinations, clinical assessments, blood and urine collection, questionnaires, and HCV re-infection prevention counseling.

 Study Type